 On HPC connectivity, the JU will ensure that the Connectivity study procured in 2022 will be delivered in 2024.
 The results will be presented to the Governing Board and on the basis of this, the Governing Board will determine the type of action and funding in order to launch the implementation initiative before the end of 2023.
 On the basis of the study, the JU will procure Connected HPC infrastructure and services in 2024.
-The EuroHPC JU estimates that an EU contribution of EUR 60 million from the CEF-2 funds allocated in Work Programme 2021 would allow for the procurement of a Connected HPC infrastructure and services.
+The EuroHPC JU estimates that an EU contribution of EUR 60 Million from the CEF-2 funds allocated in Work Programme 2021 would allow for the procurement of a Connected HPC infrastructure and services.

-ENDER FOR THE DEVELOPMENT AND FRASTRUCTURE AND SERVICES ACROSS ALL 2023; CALL IN 2024) Expected EuroHPC JU contribution to the tender is 100%.
-The EuroHPC JU estimates that an EU contribution of up to EUR 60 million for the development of and implementation of a Connected HPC infrastructure and services across all the EuroHPC JU supercomputers.
-Indicative budget The total indicative budget for this initiative is EUR 60 million Type of Action Procurement Eligibility conditions The eligibility conditions are those established in the EuroHPC JU Council Regulation (EU) 2021/1173 and the rules of the Connected Europe Facility Regulation (EU) 2021/1153.
+SPECIFIC CONDITIONS: CALL FOR T IMPLEMENTATION OF A CONNECTED HPC IN THE EUROHPC JU SUPERCOMPUTERS (CFEI 2 FRASTRUCTURE AND SERVICES ACROSS ALL Expected EuroHPC JU contribution to the tender is 100%.
+The EuroHPC JU estimates that an EU contribution of up to EUR 60 Million for the development of and implementation of a Connected HPC infrastructure and services across all the EuroHPC JU supercomputers.
+Indicative budget The total indicative budget for this initiative is EUR 60 Million Type of Action Procurement Eligibility conditions The eligibility conditions are those established in the EuroHPC JU Council Regulation (EU) 2021/1173 and the rules of the Connected Europe Facility Regulation (EU) 2021/1153.
 In order to achieve the expected outcomes, and safeguard the Union's strategic assets, interests, autonomy, or security, participation is limited, as stated in Article 11.4 of the Connected Europe Facility Regulation (EU) 2021/1153.
-Legal entities established in the Union but directly or indirectly controlled by third countries or nationals of third countries or by entities established in third countries, are not eligible to participate in all or some of the actions under the S pecific obje ective es se et out in Article 3(2), point (c), for duly jι ıstifi ed security reasons.
+Legal entities established in the Union but directly or indirectly controlled by third countries or nationals of third countries or by entities established in third countries, are not eligible to participate in all or some of the actions under the specific objectives set out in Article 3(2), point (c), for duly justified security reasons.